-Steak is a very popular food in many homes, and if you just became a dog owner, it’s perfectly natural to have a lot of questions about the safety of feeding your dog steak and other common foods.
+Steak is a very popular food in many homes, and if you just became a dog owner, it’s perfectly natural to have a lot of questions about the safety of feeding your dog steak.
 Is steak safe for dogs?
 The short answer is yes.
-Your dog can eat steak, but there are some things to consider before you make it a regular part of their diet
+Your dog can eat steak, but there are some things to consider before you make it a regular part of their diet.

 Is Steak Bad for My Dog?

-There are some ways that steak can be harmful to your dog.
+There are several reasons that steak can be harmful to your dog.

 High in Cholesterol

-Steak is high in cholesterol, and a three-ounce serving contains close to 60 milligrams, which can be an issue, especially if your dog suffers from health issues like diabetes, hypothyroidism, or pancreatic insufficiency.
+Steak is high in cholesterol, and a 3-ounce serving contains close to 66 milligrams, which can be an issue, especially if your dog suffers from health issues like diabetes, hypothyroidism, or pancreatic insufficiency.

 High in Fat

-Another downside to feeding your dog a lot of steaks is that it contains a lot of fat (16.2 grams of a 3-ounce serving of trimmed ribeye), and most of that fat is saturated.
-Saturated fat can lead to heart disease in your pet as well as obesity.
+Another downside to feeding your dog a lot of steak is that it contains a lot of fat (16.2 grams of a 3-ounce serving of trimmed ribeye), and most of that fat is saturated.
+Excessive fat can lead to digestive and other health issues in your pet, along with obesity if done frequently.
 With obesity in dogs at an all-time high in America, you should take every step to keep your pet healthy.

 Fresh raw steak is good for your dog and is an excellent source of protein.
-However, raw meat can very quickly grow bacteria, which can upset their stomach and cause diarrhea.
-Some raw meat can also contain E Coli and other bacteria when you purchase it that can be more harmful to pets than humans.
+However, polluted raw meat can quickly grow bacteria, which can upset their stomach and cause issues that range from diarrhea to serious infections.
+Common bacteria contaminating raw meat are Salmonella, E. coli, and Listeria, which can be harmful to pets and their humans.

 Another thing to be concerned about when feeding your dog raw meat is that they might throw the meat around, contaminating unintended surfaces with the raw meat, which can cause bacteria to grow in unexpected areas of the home.
-If you feed your pet raw meat, you will need to ensure that it is from a reliable source that practices sanitary handling, and you will also need to practice extreme sanitary controls at home.
-Clean preparation surfaces, and contain your dog’s feeding sessions in a small area that you can sanitize when your pet finishes eating.
+If you choose to give your pet raw meat, you will need to ensure that it is from a reliable source that practices sanitary handling, and you will also need to practice extreme sanitary controls at home.
+Clean preparation surfaces, and contain your dog’s feeding sessions in a small area that you can thoroughly sanitize when your pet finishes eating.

-Another problem with feeding your dog steak is not the steak but what you may be feeding along with it if you are giving your dog table scraps.
+Another problem with feeding your dog steak is not the steak itself, but rather what you may be feeding along with it if you are giving your dog table scraps.

-Many people put butter on their steak, and though it’s only a small amount, many dogs are lactose intolerant and sensitive to foods like butter, so eating it can cause an upset stomach.
+Many people put butter on their steak, and even if it’s only a small amount, it only adds to the calories and fat of the already fatty steak.
+Excessive fats can cause an upset stomach.
 Butter is also high in fat, which can lead to obesity in your pet.

 Many common spices used to season steak can be harmful to your dog.
-Onions can cause vomiting and diarrhea, and since these are toxic to canines in large amounts or small amounts over time, they can also damage the red blood cells of your pet.
+Onions and garlic can cause vomiting and diarrhea, and since these are toxic to canines in large amounts or small amounts over time, they can also damage your pet’s red blood cells.
 Salt is another spice many people put on a steak that can lead to increased thirst and should be limited in a dog’s diet.
 Salt can be especially dangerous for dogs with thyroid or heart conditions.

 Is Steak Good for My Dog?

-Steak is an excellent source of protein, iron, vitamin B6.
+Steak is an excellent source of protein, iron, and vitamin B6.

 How Should I Feed Steak to My Dog?

 You should feed your dog steak as an occasional treat due to the high cholesterol and saturated fat present in the meat.
-We recommend limiting the portion to no more than three or four ounces and cooking it first unless you are outside and sure the meat is not contaminated.
+We recommend limiting the portion to no more than 3 or 4 ounces and cooking it first unless you are sure the meat is not contaminated.

-Grill, pan-fry, or broil the steak to at least medium-rare with no spices or oils.
-Allow it to cool and cut it into bite-size pieces your pet can manage and serve as is.
+Grill, bake, or broil the steak to at least medium-rare with no spices or oils.
+Allow it to cool, and cut it into bite-sized pieces your pet can manage before serving it.

-The cooked steak will keep for several days in the refrigerator so you can cut it into smaller pieces and have treats for several days to help reduce how much cholesterol your pet eats at once while providing them with a treat they will enjoy.
+The cooked steak will keep for 4 days in the refrigerator, so you can have treats for several days to help reduce how much your pet eats at once, all while providing them with a treat they will enjoy.

-We hope you have enjoyed reading over the health benefits and risks of feeding steak to your dog.
-If we have helped answer your questions, please share this guide to dogs and steak on Facebook and Twitter.
+We hope you have enjoyed reading about the health benefits and risks of feeding steak to your dog.

 - Can Dogs Eat Brisket?
 Is There a Reason They Shouldn’t?